TensorWorks/UE4-Container-Performance-Profiler/README.md

 `$env:SOURCE="c:/Directory/For/Output/Files"; docker-compose up --scale profiler=N`

-Replace the `SOURCE` value with the directory in which you want the output files to be located.
+Replace the `SOURCE` value with the directory in which you want the output files to be located
 Repalce the `N` argument with the number of profilers you want to run simultaneously